- What Is the Let-Down Reflex?

 - Smoking cigarettes

-Let down reflex can cause pain and discomfort particularly in the first two weeks after childbirth.
+Let-down reflex can cause pain and discomfort particularly in the first two weeks after childbirth.
 Shooting pain in the breasts and painful contractions of the uterine muscles may be experienced.
-Let down reflex may also result in cracked nipples and cause the breasts to become hard and swollen.
-Such painful experiences may interfere with the breastfeeding and necessary bonding sessions between mother and child.
+Let-down reflex may also result in cracked nipples and cause the breasts to become hard and swollen.
+Such painful experiences may interfere with the breastfeeding and necessary bonding sessions between the mother and child.
 In case of severe complications, expert help and medical advice should be sought.

 - Breast compressions can be useful in assisting the flow of milk.